seandogg/seandogg.github.io/_posts/2017-03-25-how-i-became-a-web-developer.markdown

 ---
 title:  "How I Became a Web Developer"
 subtitle: "The internet is my hobby."
+excerpt: "I didn't set out to write software for a living.
+I figured I'd work outdoors, tour with a band, or travel around living out of a backpack.
+But alas, life has a strange, meandering path..."
 author: "Sean Orfila"
 date:   2017-03-25 12:12:12
 layout: "page"
 permalink: "how-i-became-a-web-developer"
+image: "images/g.jpeg"
 ---

-## How Did I Get Here?
+{% include image.html url="/images/surf-check.jpg" description="Drifting" %}

+## A Strange Path
 I didn't set out to write software for a living.
-I figured I'd work outdoors, tour with a band playing music, or travel the world surfing & snowboarding (all of which I can say I've done).
-But life has a strange way of unexpectedly happening.
+I figured I'd **work outdoors, tour with a band, or travel around living out of a backpack**.
+But alas, life has a strange, meandering path.

-What began as a hobby in school eventually became my full-time trade, and here we are.
+What began as my hobby in college eventually became a full-time trade -- how that all happened I will attempt to describe here.
 On the internet.
-Together.

-### The Early Days
+{% include image-small.html url="/images/internet_surfing.gif" description="Drifting" %}

+### Way back machine

-It was 2002.
-I was a student in the journalism department at CSU Long Beach.
+In 2002 I was a student in the journalism department at CSU Long Beach.
 Luckily the university had the foresight to see the inevitable demise of the printed newspaper.
-We were encouraged to study `html` and `css` in addition to the regular curricula of `design`, `copy editing`, `writing` and `investigative journalism`.
+We were encouraged to study **html** and **css** in addition to the regular curricula of **design**, **copy editing**, **writing** and **investigative journalism**.

-Newspaper sales were crashing as we began to rely more and more on the web for our information.
-Media companies were struggling to generate new income streams on the web.
-The transition wasn't smooth.
-To top it off, the US war on terror was raging and it was possibly the worst moment in history to find a job in the news business.

-After graduation, I was offered a design job at a local newspaper.
-The offer was for `$21,000 USD per year`.
-I declined and decided to keep my seasonal job (earning $28,000 in 5 months) and take to `drifting` around the world surfing the rest of the year.
+By 2004 newspaper sales were crashing and we began relying on the web for our daily information.
+Twitter wasn't even invented yet.

-{% include image.html url="/images/surf-check.jpg" description="Drifting" %}
+{% include image.html url="/images/travelin-1.jpg" description="Surf bum" %}

-### The Earlier Days
+### Travel Days

+I was reluctant to find full-time work in the journalism world, and instead, I set about living my 20s doing the dirtbag surf/travel thing, spending half my year **lifeguarding in Huntington Beach** and the other half **traveling to Indonesia, Mexico, Central America, Canada or some other far away land**.

-Luckily I kept those `html` and `css` chops.
-I did it for fun.
+I continued dabbling in **html** and **css** while traveling.
+I did it for fun really.
 I'd grown up with computers so I knew my way around the machine.
-I'd create blogs, make sites for myself and just generally dabble in code.
+I'd make blogs with my travel photos & writing, publish content and stories in **surf magazines** and write trip reports on forums.
+I generally messed around on **Blogger**.
 Nothing serious.

-In 2005, after returning to the US from living abroad, I set out to create a website for **The Noetic Society**, a non-profit Philosophy group led by Pierre Grimes.
-Pierre was a freshman-year college philosophy professor that holds a group that ancient Greek Philosophy and philosophical counseling.
+---

+### Making stuff for other people

-The site launched that year and was my first project released into the wild that wasn't a blog or otherwise part of some CMS.
+Things began getting a bit more professional in 2005.
+That was when I created my first (real) website for a local non-profit.
+I built it with Adobe DreamWeaver.
+The site launched without any major issues and it was my first project that wasn't a blogger site or a custom myspace profile.
+It was straight-up code!
+No CMS.

-### Burn Out #1

-From that site, others followed.
-I was soon offered a job to create a website for a print magazine. **This is when I began getting overwhelmed**.
-It wasn't the code, it was business.
-I had no business acumen.
+After creating that site, I was soon offered a few other jobs to create a websites for other people via word-of-mouth.
+When I began saying yes all the time is when things went bad. **After a year or so, I was overwhelmed**.
+It wasn't the code, it was the business.

+**I had zero business skills.**

+{% include image.html url="/images/derelict.jpg" description="Burn Out" %}

+### The First Burn Out

-Because I never set out to be a professional web guy, I knew nothing about invoicing, scope of work, running a business, managing expectations and all the dirty stuff that comes with being in business.
+In the beginning, I hadn't set out to be a professional web guy.
+Teaching myself, I realized the hard way that I knew nothing about invoicing, scope of work, running a business, managing expectations and all the **business stuff** that comes with self-employment.

-`I hit eject`.
-After that project I stopped taking clients.
-I was burnt out on website development and opted to return to my seasonal job as an ocean lifeguard.
+After one particularly sour business relationship I had had enough. **I hit eject.** After that project I stopped taking clients.
+I was so burnt out on **the business of website development** that I opted to return to my seasonal job as an ocean lifeguard.

+This was the view from my office:

 {% include image.html url="/images/hb-northside.jpg" description="Northside" %}

-### Craftsmen Years
+---

+### Leaving the beach

-I knew the lifeguarding gig wasn't a long-term option.
-Full-time positions were few and far between, and I was getting `burnt out` on that too.
-I wrapped up another summer and began working for a flooring contractor.
+The lifeguarding gig wasn't a long-term option me.
+Permanent lifeguard jobs are rare, and I was getting burnt out dealing with the hordes of people in HB.
+I wrapped up another safe summer and tried my luck apprenticing with a master hardwood flooring contractor.

-My boss was a master carpenter.
+{% include image.html url="/images/hardwood.jpg" description="Hardwood Flooring" %}

+#### Lessons from woodworking

+I worked with said carpenter for 16 months.
 Together we installed, repaired and restored hardwood floors.
-I grew strong hands and a strong back, worked all day and became very handy with all types of power and hand tools.
-We typically worked on `multi-million dollar homes` in Laguna Beach and surrounding areas.
+We worked in multi-million dollar houses.
+I grew strong hands and a strong back and worked all day with power tools.
+It was good.

-{% include image.html url="/images/carpentry.jpg" description="The Craftsman" %}

-Life was good.
-I put in a solid two years of work, made good money and generally enjoyed life.

-And then it bottomed out.
-Construction slowed, the money began to slow - and the lack of healthcare and benefits was a big cost out-of-pocket.

-### Bridging the Gap(s)
+In construction world I made a decent life for myself and, more importantly, learned skills that I still use all the time.

+But things eventually slowed down.
+The US economy took a pause and without back-to-back jobs I was left out to dry.

+### The Do-Over

-{% include image.html url="/images/art-brushes.jpg" description="Art is Life" %}
+{% include image.html url="/images/studio.jpg" description="Studio" %}

-With the stop-and-go income from construction, I decided to go back to web development full force.
-But this time I took a contractor's approach.
+When the woodworking slowed, I decided to try another go with web development.
+But this time I took a contractor's approach to the business.
+Looking back, I had a much more mature approach to web design.

-Working for the master carpenter taught me the value of honest, hard work. `It also taught me how to invoice, estimate a job (by measuring things) and the importance of word-of-mouth over any type of advertising`.
+You see, not only did I learn woodwork from this old man, I learned the importance of bidding, estimating, drawing a fair scope of work, and delivering something that truly pleased people.
+It was basically what I was missing the first time around.

-After burying myself in `learning to code` (again), the freelancing snowballed and business picked up -- but this time I had a new approach.
+After burying myself code (again), the freelancing and job offers basically snowballed and I've taken a craftsman's approach to my craft ever since.